44 : Emilie and Patrick

 Emilie and Patrick: I’m looking forward to September!

-This Life by Selena Photography blog post was written by Montreal wedding photographer Selena Phillips-Boyle.
-This post was edited by Montreal communications professional Max Baru.
+This Life by Selena Photography blog post about wedding photography was produced by Montreal photographer Selena Phillips-Boyle.
+This blog post was edited by Montreal communications professional Max Baru.